Oulu Airport

 Oulu Airport (IATA: OUL, ICAO: EFOU; Oulun lentoasema, Uleåborgs flygplats) is located in Oulu, Finland, 5.7 NM south-west of the city centre.
-The airport is the second busiest in Finland after Helsinki-Vantaa Airport, as measured by the number of passengers (ca. 1.1 million in 2018).
-There are around 20 daily flights to Helsinki.
+The airport is the third busiest airport in Finland after Helsinki-Vantaa and Rovaniemi airport, as measured by the number of passengers and landings.
+There are around 10 daily flights to Helsinki.
 Oulu Airport is also extensively used by the Finnish Air Force for training purposes and the managing body of the airport is Finavia.
 Oulu Airport has offered free wireless network access for passengers since May 2007.

 History

 The construction of the airport runways in Oulunsalo began in 1949 and was completed in 1953 after the previous airport in Oritkari became too outdated for modern aircraft.
 In 1953 the airport only consisted of gravel runways and it wasn't until 1958 that the terminal and ATC building were built and the runways were paved.
 Finnair back then "Aero" operated routes from the airport with DC-3 aircraft and started flights with Sud Aviation Caravelle jets from Oulu in 1964.
 The current terminal building was built to replace the old one in 1973 and expanded/renovated in 2002 and 2011 with the old one being demolished in the fall of 2005.
 The second runway of the airport was removed in the early 2000s and the current ATC tower was built in 1998.